MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 - The type comes _after_ the variable and function name, with a comma
 - No bitwise operators
 - `!` got renamed to `not`, `&&` to `and`, `||` to `or`
+- The function declaration order does not matter

 Compared to Lua: